dotnet/docs/docs/csharp/discards.md

 ## Pattern matching with `switch`

 The *discard pattern* can be used in pattern matching with the [switch expression](language-reference/operators/switch-expression.md).
-Every expression always matches the discard pattern.
+Every expression, including `null`,  always matches the discard pattern.

 The following example defines a `ProvidesFormatInfo` method that uses a `switch` expression to determine whether an object provides an <xref:System.IFormatProvider> implementation and tests whether the object is `null`.
 It also uses the discard pattern to handle non-null objects of any other type.